chainer/chainer.org/_posts/2017-02-08-Performance-of-Distributed-Deep-Learning-Using-ChainerMN.md

 ![Training samples per second]({{ site.url }}/assets/dlsummit_06_framework-samples-per-second.png)

 Note that we have to be careful when analyzing the results of TensorFlow, because it is a fast enough framework in standalone mode.
 The reason why it performed poorly even with 1 GPU is that it also runs in distributed mode as well as the other frameworks.
-Since there seems to exist a substantial overhead in gRPC communication between worker processes and independent parameter server, the performance of distributed TensorFlow is different from that in the standalone mode even with 1 GPU.This result also agrees with some earlier evaluations on the performance of distributed and multi-GPU TensorFlow reported by third parties, such as [1, 2].
+Since there seems to exist a substantial overhead in gRPC communication between worker processes and independent parameter server, the performance of distributed TensorFlow is different from that in the standalone mode even with 1 GPU.
+This result also agrees with some earlier evaluations on the performance of distributed and multi-GPU TensorFlow reported by third parties, such as [1, 2].

 * [1] “[Benchmarking State-of-the-Art Deep Learning Software Tools](https://arxiv.org/abs/1608.07249v6)”, Shaohuai Shi et al., arXiv 2017.
 * [2] “[Deep Learning Performance with P100 GPUs](http://en.community.dell.com/techcenter/high-performance-computing/b/general_hpc/archive/2016/11/11/deep-learning-performance-with-p100-gpus)”, Rengan Xu and Nishanth Dandapanthu.
 Dell EMC HPC Innovation Lab.
 October 2016.